jase-k/nlapi-guide-openapi/docs/stage.4.auto-reload.md

 ## Notes:
 - Array(9) in Zustand store to set 9 spots for endpoints.
 - Look at React Query Client in main.jsx
+- You won't be able to edit an item in the shopping list as we do not have an endpoint set up for that.
+- Check out the custom hook `hooks/useInvalidateQueries.js` && `config/queryRefetchConfig.js` used to reset caches